 You can probably guess that a Trailergram is an extremely short book trailer, usually only a few seconds long.
 These videos are structured to capture the short attention spans of Instagrammers scrolling through their feeds.

 Books inspire feature-length movies all the time.
 However, there’s no reason they can’t be adapted into short films.
 Short films are a particularly good idea for short story collections.
 They give viewers an inkling of what kind of story they can expect from your book.

 Reality show meets book marketing in this unique book trailer style.
 It’s comedic and gives viewers a laugh.
 Plus it’s an opportunity for the author to charm potential readers.
 If viewers like an author, they will likely check out their books.

-Further reading: The 9 Most Important YouTube Analytics For Book Trailers
+If you enjoyed this piece, check out The 9 Most Important YouTube Analytics For Book Trailers

 Need a book trailer?
 Film 14 offers book trailers for authors and services such as audiobook recording, book cover design, and more!
 Check us out here, or shoot us an email!
 Want to make your own book trailer?
 Check out our free guide!